Ircama/osm-carto-tutorials/pages/_includes/update-ubuntu.md

     sudo apt-get -y install curl unzip gdal-bin tar wget bzip2

+For the subsequent installation steps, we suppose that `cd` defaults to your home directory.

 ### Configure a swap

 Importing and managing map data takes a lot of RAM and a swap is generally needed.